15 Best Leg Exercises and Workout for Muscle & Strength

 Donkey calf raises are an excellent bodyweight calf raise exercise for building calf muscles.
 This raise is mostly the second option after standing calf raises.

-The donkey calf raises primarily engages the two muscles that make up the calves: the gastrocnemius and the soleus.
+The donkey calf raises primarily engages the two muscles that comprise the calves:ย the gastrocnemius and the soleus.

 It secondarily activates the hamstrings and abs.
 When you bend over to initiate the calf raise, the hamstrings receive a stretch.

-Add this exercise as a variation to your calf workouts, and it will add some variety to your leg workouts.
+Add this exercise as a variation to your calf workouts, adding some variety to your leg workouts.

 Donkey Calf Raises